heeyapro/ThreatCraft/README.md

 </ol>

 <p align="justify">
-  Once executed successfully, the system will generate attack graphs and launch the ThreatCraft workflow pipeline.
+  Once executed successfully, the system will launch the ThreatCraft and the GUI will be displayed on your screen.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)

 <!-- OVERVIEW -->